-Probable Involuntary Resettlement Effects Yes No Not Known Remarks Involuntary Acquisition of Land/ Land Donation/ Land Faking 1.
-Will there be any land acquisition? $\checkmark$ Land acquisition is not needed.
-2. Is the project construction site known?
-The land is selected with the recommendation of CIC SMC & Local DPHE and assigned UN agencies.
-3. Who manage the land? $\checkmark$ The lands are solely owned by the GOB and currently vacant.
-Will easement be utilized within an existing Right of Way (ROW)?
-CRP (Common Resource Property) $\checkmark$ In the camp area Provision is available be utilized within an existing Right of Way (ROW) within this WDZ_KRC.03 under EMCRP.
-5. Will there be loss of DRP tent, agricultural carps, trees, and other productive or fixed assets due to project intervention? $\checkmark$ No DRP shelters will be affected.
-However, during construction if any shelters require to shift, mitigation measures will be taken according to RPF.
+Probable Involuntary Resettlement Effects Yes No Not Known Remarks Involuntary Acquisition of Land/ Land Donation/ Lan d Takir ng • 1.
+Will there be any land acquisition?
+V Land acquisition is not needed.
+2. Is the project construction site known? √ The land is selected with the recommendation of CiC SMC & Local DPHE and assigned UN agencies.
+3. Who manages the land? √ The lands are solely owned by the GoB and currently vacant.
+4. Will easement be utilized within an existing Right of Way (ROW)?
+CRP (Common Resource Property) $\sqrt{}$ In the camp area Provision is available be utilized within an existing Right of Way (ROW) within this WDZ_2E.04 under EMCRP.
+5. Will there be loss of DRP tent, agricultural carps, trees, and other productive or fixed assets due to project intervention?
+V No DRP shelters will be affected.
+However, during construction if any shelters require shifting, mitigation measures will be taken according to RPF.
 Consultations will be conducted with stakeholders, camp and block focal persons, and site management.
 During construction, if any shelters are affected, contractors are responsible to mitigate the impacts following the RPF as well.
-6. Will there be loss of businesses or enterprises due to project intervention? $\checkmark$ No 7.
-Will there be loss of income sources and means of livelihoods due to project intervention? $\checkmark$ No Involuntary restrictions on land use or on access to leg gally des signated parks and protected areas 8.
-Will people lose access to natural resources, communal facilities and services? $\checkmark$ No Information on Displaced Persons: 9.
-Any estimate of the likely number of persons that will be If yes, approximately how many? e displac ed by th e Project?[ √]No[ ] Yes 10.
-Are any of them poor, female-heads of households, or vulnerab le to pov /erty risks?[ √]No[]Yes 11.
-Are any displaced persons from indigenous or ethnic m During Screening, project authority will conduct consultat sections (12 to 16) ion with the prin nary and se econdary stakeholders and provide their observations in the following
+6. Will there be loss of businesses or enterprises due to project intervention? √ No 7.
+Will there be loss of income sources and means of livelihoods due to project intervention?
+V No Involuntary restrictions on land use or on access to legally design ated parks and protected areas 8.
+Will people lose access to natural resources, communal facilities and services? √ No Information on Displaced Persons: 9.
+Any estimate of the likely number of persons tha If yes, approximately how many? t will be displa ced by the Project? [√] No [] Yes

+10. Are any of them poor, female-heads of households, or vulnerable to poverty risks? [√]No []Yes 11.
+Are any displaced persons from indigenous or ethnic minority groups? [√]No []Yes

+During Screening, project authority will conduct consultation with the primary and secondary stakeholders and provide their observations in the following sections (12 to 16)

-12. Who are the stakeholders of the project ?Please provide a summary of consultation meetings with stakeholders and the affected community.
+12. Who are the stakeholders of the project?
+Please provide a summary of consultation meetings with stakeholders and the affected community.

-The key stakeholders of this sub-projects are DRP, Labors, People/communities/organizations within the project influence area indirectly affected by project activities, relevant government departments/agencies, Dept. of Environment and Forest Department, Development Partners (WASH Cluster, UNHCR, WFP, IOM) and Local and international NGOs working with local host communities/DRP.
+The key stakeholders of this sub-projects are DRP, Labors, People/communities/organizations within the project influence area indirectly affected by project activities, relevant government departments/ agencies, Dept. of Environment and Forest Department, Development Partners (WASH Cluster, UNHCR, WFP, IOM) and Local and international NGOs working with local host communities/DRP.

-For determining the environmental and social impacts associated with subproject implementation, DPHE, PIU unit give great importance on involving primary and secondary stakeholders of the subproject area.
-Therefore, to collect local knowledge for baseline conditions, understand perceptions of the community regarding impact significance, and propose meaningful mitigation measures during survey of Environmental Screening, an attempt has been made to consult with relevant stakeholders and DPHE officials to obtain their views on subproject interventions.
+For determining the environmental and social impacts associated with subproject implementation, DPHE, PMU unit give great importance on involving primary and secondary stakeholders of the subproject area.
+Therefore, to collect local knowledge for baseline conditions, understand perceptions of the community regarding impact significance, and propose meaningful mitigation measures during survey of Environmental and Social Screening, an attempt has been made to consult with relevant stakeholders and DPHE officials to obtain their views on subproject interventions.

-The Community Consultation were conducted through a mix of conventional approach which involved as participatory, focus group discussions (FGD) and one-to one interviews, during the environmental and social study of the proposed subproject in conformity with the WB's environmental guidelines.
-However, for better understanding the socio-economic and environmental condition four. consultation has been conducted in the subproject study area (Appendix-2).
+The Community Consultation were conducted through a mix of conventional approach which involved as participatory, focus group discussions (FGD) and one-to one interview, during the environmental and social study of the proposed subproject in conformity with the WB's environmental guidelines.
+However, for better understanding the socio-economic and environmental condition four consultation meetings have been conducted in the subproject study area (Appendix-02).